 MWh injected from each generator-backed import contributor(s) associated with the test activation of the generator-backed capacity import resource for each interval, provided to one decimal place.

 The data shall be provided on a five-minute interval basis and shall be verified as complete and accurate by the host control area operator.
-The data submission must be sent as an excel file to capacity.auction@ieso.ca and should have the subject heading “Capacity Auction Capacity Test: Participant Name, Obligation ID”.
-A sample template for the data submission can be found in
+The data must be provided as an excel file submitted through Online IESO.
+A sample template for the data submission can be found in Appendix C.

-Template for Generator-Backed Capacity Import Resource Test Activation Data Submission.

 Timelines for Data Submission

 The data set must be provided to the IESO no later than five business days following the end of the second month of the obligation period for which the data relates.
 The IESO will review all data submissions and respond to the capacity market participant with notice of any errors or clarifications.
-The capacity market participant will then have two business days from the date the IESO provides such notice to respond, or correct and resubmit the data file to capacity.auction@ieso.ca.
+The capacity market participant will then have two business days from the date the IESO provides such notice to respond, or correct and resubmit the data.

 Failure of a capacity market participant to provide the data set in a timely, complete or accurate manner may result in non-performance charges as specified in MR. Ch.9 s.4.13.